dreamcatcher-tech/network/Inbox/2025-01-21 1852 the need for knowledge reasoner tools.md

 >[!danger] Depends:

 These reasoner workbenches are essential as we tackle harder problems, since we need to leverage AI to effectively think harder, longer, farther.
 The search for wisdom.

+They should constantly be reassessing the top level architecture of any given plan.